-The pronunciation of word in Mexican Spanish is choh-REE-soh, with the z pronounced like an s.
-(Note: The Portuguese term for this sausage, pronounced in a similar way, is chouriço.)
+The pronunciation of the word "chorizo" in Mexican Spanish is choh-REE-soh, with the "z" pronounced like an "s."
+In Castillian Spanish, chorizo is pronounced more like choh-REE-thoh, with the "z" having a "th" sound.
+(The Portuguese term for this sausage, pronounced in a similar way, is chouriço.)

 Chorizo is usually made from pork or beef, though chicken versions exist, as do more exotic renditions made from meats such as iguana or ostrich.
-As happens with many other charcuterie or “lunch meat” products, chorizo often includes parts of the animal that, because of their appearance or texture, would not otherwise be used.
+As happens with many other charcuterie or “lunch meat” products, chorizo often includes parts of the animal that would not otherwise be used, because of their appearance or texture.

 Mexican chorizo is almost always made with ground fresh, raw pork.
 Additional pork fat is often added to the meat, and the mix also contains herbs and/or spices, chile peppers (for both flavor and color), and vinegar.
-The finish product is usually stuffed into short links in edible or inedible casings and “aged” by air drying for from anywhere to one day to a week.
-Try this easy recipe for Mexican chorizo or this other recipe for Mexican chorizo.
+The finished product is usually stuffed into short links in edible or inedible casings and “aged” by air-drying for anywhere from one day to a week.

-One usually fries Mexican chorizo in a skillet, separating the chunks with a fork or other utensil so that all the meat is evenly cooked and its ground character is apparent.
+Mexican chorizo, on the other hand, must be cooked before eating.
+Its soft texture generally precludes it from being sliced or eaten with the casing on, so this sausage is taken out of its casing—if it was even packaged into one—and fried before consuming or using in another recipe.
+This is often done in a skillet, separating the chunks with a fork or other utensil so that all the meat is evenly cooked and its ground-up character is apparent.
 Any excess grease is poured off before the meat is eaten.
-This grasa de chorizo is often used for other purposes, in a way similar to how bacon grease is prized for seasoning other dishes.
+This grasa de chorizo is often used for other purposes, similar to how bacon grease is prized for seasoning other dishes.

-Even cooked chorizo is rarely eaten as-is; its strong, spicy flavor makes it a great element for combining (in relatively small quantities) with other ingredients.
+Even cooked chorizo is rarely eaten as is; its strong, spicy flavor makes it a great element for combining (in relatively small quantities) with other ingredients.
 Chorizo with scrambled eggs is a common example, as is refried beans flavored with the sausage.
-See a list of more frequent uses of Mexican chorizo.

 The History of Chorizo

-Chorizo, a pork product, did not exist in what is now Mexico before the Conquest.
+Chorizo did not exist in what is now Mexico before the Conquest.
 Legend has it that the conquistador Hernan Cortes was the one who started the first pig farming operation (in Central Mexico’s Toluca Valley, a chorizo-making center to this day).
-What is definitely true is that domestic pigs (as well as cattle, sheep, and goats) were brought to the Americas by the Spaniards.
-The availability of many different types of peppers for seasoning and the use of vinegar instead white wine (which was generally unavailable), shaped the development of today’s Mexican chorizo.
+What is definitely true is that domestic pigs—as well as cattle, sheep, and goats—were brought to the Americas by the Spaniards.
+The availability of many different types of peppers for seasoning and the use of vinegar instead of white wine (which was generally unavailable) shaped the development of today’s Mexican chorizo.

-Today, the Mexican variety is made all over the country, though the area around Toluca (capital city of Mexico State) is the region most renowned for sausage making and, in recent decades, the development of chorizo verde, a green-colored sausage that owe their color to the inclusion of cilantro, tomatillos, and/or green chiles.
+Today, the Mexican variety is made all over the country, though the area around Toluca (capital city of Mexico State) is the region most renowned for sausage making and, in recent decades, the development of chorizo verde, a green-colored sausage that owes its color to the inclusion of cilantro, tomatillos, and/or green chiles.